Q: What is Amazon WorkSpaces?

 Q: How do I remove a user’s access to their Amazon WorkSpace?

-To remove a user’s access to their WorkSpace, you can disable their account either in the directory managed by the WorkSpaces service, or in an existing Active Directory that you have integrated the WorkSpaces service with.
+A: To remove a user’s access to their WorkSpace, you can disable their account either in the directory managed by the WorkSpaces service, or in an existing Active Directory that you have integrated the WorkSpaces service with.

 Q: Does WorkSpaces work with AWS Identity and Access Management (IAM)?

-Yes.
+A: Yes.
 Please see our documentation.

 Q: Can I select the Organizational Unit (OU) where computer accounts for my WorkSpaces will be created in my Active Directory?

-Yes.
+A: Yes.
 You can set a default Organizational Unit (OU) in which computer accounts for your WorkSpaces are created in your Active Directory.
 This OU can be part of the domain to which your users belong, or part of a domain that has a trust relationship with the domain to which your users belong, or part of a child domain in your directory.
 Please see our documentation for more details.

 Q: Can I use Amazon VPC Security groups to limit access to resources (applications, databases) in my network or on the Internet from my WorkSpaces?

-Yes.
+A: Yes.
 You can use Amazon VPC Security groups to limit access to resources in your network or the Internet from your WorkSpaces.
 You can select a default Amazon VPC Security Group for the WorkSpaces network interfaces in your VPC as part of the directory details on the WorkSpaces console.
 Please see our documentation for more details.

 Q: What is an IP Access Control Group?

-An IP Access Control Group is a feature that lets you specify trusted IP addresses that are permitted to access your WorkSpaces.
+A: An IP Access Control Group is a feature that lets you specify trusted IP addresses that are permitted to access your WorkSpaces.
 An Access Control group is made up of a set of rules, each rule specifies a specific permitted IP address or range of addresses. you can create up to 25 IP Access Control groups with up to 10 rules per group specifying the IP addresses or IP ranges accessible to your Amazon WorkSpaces.

 Q: Can I implement IP address-based access controls for WorkSpaces?

-Yes.
+A: Yes.
 With this feature you can create up to 25 IP Access Control groups with up to 10 rules per group specifying the IP addresses or IP ranges accessible to your Amazon WorkSpaces.

 Q: How can I implement IP address-based access controls?

-You will have two ways to do this:
+A: You will have two ways to do this:

 - From the WorkSpaces management console on the ‘IP Access Controls’ page, you can create access control groups by selecting ‘Create IP Access Control Groups’ and entering a group name and description.
 You can then add rules to your IP Access Control Group by selecting the group and going to the Rules tab, selecting ‘Edit’ and adding up to 10 rules, entering the IP addresses to allow along with a description of each rule.
 You can apply your IP Access Control Groups to WorkSpaces Directories on the ‘Update Directory Details’ page.
 See IP Access Control Groups for details.